-Gypsophila is a true floral team player.
-The fluffy white dots look beautiful on their own, but their lightness and volume will raise any flower arrangement to the next level.
+The fluffy white dots of Gypsophila look beautiful on their own, and their lightness and volume will raise any flower arrangement to the next level.

 Colours and shapes

-For years the Gypsophila has been one of the UK's most popular cut flowers.
-The branches are mainly used to add depth and volume to a bouquet, but they are also charming when displayed as a bunch of dried flowers.
-Gypsophila has tiny pink and white flowers which are a modest 3.5 – 6mm in size.
+For years, Gypsophila has been one of the UK's most popular cut flowers.
+The branches are mainly used to add depth and volume to a bouquet, but they are also charming when displayed as a dried flower arrangement.
+Gypsophila has tiny pink and white flowers that are a modest 3.5 – 6mm in size.

-The songlike name Gypsophila comes from the Greek word ‘gypsos’ = gypsum (calcium sulphate) and ‘philos’ = friend.
+The songlike name Gypsophila comes from the Greek word ‘gypsos', meaning gypsum (calcium sulphate) and ‘philos’, meaning friend.
 It poetically indicates the flower's preference for calcium-rich soil.
 Gypsophila is a distant relation of the carnation.